-Florida Auto Insurance
+Cheap Florida Auto Insurance

-Florida auto insurance quotes, companies, laws, minimum requirements.
+Cheap Florida auto insurance quotes, companies, laws, minimum requirements.
 We help to find cheap auto insurance in Florida.

 The state of Florida is a No Fault state.
 In Florida, residents are not required to carry PIP, collision, comprehensive or uninsured/underinsured coverage on their automobile insurance policy.
 Individuals will still be held responsible for all the damages which result from the accident they caused.
 This will include all medical bills and vehicle repairs.
-For this reason, insurance companies may encourage you to purchase more than the minimum auto liability insurance required by the state of Florida.
+For this reason, insurance companies may encourage you to purchase more than the minimum auto liability insurance required, even if that may coincide with the absolute minimum for cheap auto insurance in Florida.

 You do not have to list all the drivers on your insurance application in Florida but your insurance company does not have to cover members of your household if they are not listed on the policy.
 These exclusions are legal.
 Even though you do not have to list everyone on the policy, the company may request it.
 If you do not comply with the company’s request, they can deny the claims on any persons not included on the policy.

+The average insurance premium in Florida was about $1069.00 as of 2006.
+Florida was ranked as having the 5th highest premium average in the United States.
+There are 9 state approved insurance companies doing business in the state of Florida, most of which with the ability to provide cheap Florida auto insurance.
 The lowest premium in Florida is offered to individuals in the 71 year old age group.
 The lowest overall premium is offered by GEICO for $243.00 to these individuals.
 The highest premium is $4830.00 applied by Direct Insurance to the single 18 year old males.
 Direct Insurance Company has the highest premiums over all while GEICO has the lowest premiums overall.
-Below is a chart showing approximate premium estimates for various age groups and categories.

-It will be more expensive to insure a luxury car or a sports car.
 You should also keep in mind that insurance premiums will be higher on vehicles which are a high priority for thieves.
 The cars that made the top 10 stolen vehicles in Florida are:

 1. 1990 Toyota Camry